Diamondback moth

 The adults are active at dusk and throughout the night.
 During the day, moths will fly from their resting places if plants are disturbed.

 Female moths lay eggs singly or in small clusters on stems and both sides of the leaves.
-A female moth can lay more than 150 eggs during her lifetime.
+A female moth can lay more than 100 eggs during her lifetime.
+Eggs hatch after 4-6 days and the young caterpillars burrow into the leaf tissue.

-The first and some second growth-stage caterpillars are leaf miners tunnelling inside the leaf.
+The first, and some second growth-stage, caterpillars are leaf miners tunnelling inside the leaf.
 Subsequent growth stages feed on the underside of leaves or tunnel into the plant.
-Caterpillars that are disturbed from feeding will wriggle backwards rapidly across the leaf surface and may drop to the ground on silken threads.
+Caterpillars that are disturbed from feeding will wriggle backwards rapidly across the leaf surface and may drop off the plant where it will hang suspended on a silken thread.

 The time taken to complete the life cycle depends on temperature.
-In Victoria, the life cycle of the moth will be completed in about 1 month in summer.
+In Victoria, in summer, the life cycle of the moth will be completed in about 1month.
 During winter, the pest develops much more slowly and causes little damage.
 As the temperature increases in spring and summer, the moth goes through its life cycle more quickly and pest numbers build up.

-In one year, the moth will complete 6 to 7 life cycles.
+In one year, the moth can complete 6 to 7 life cycles.
 Generations overlap throughout the warmer months of the year.

 Control